placeAtlas/atlas-2022/CONTRIBUTING.md

 ### Using the web interface

 You can use the website to edit single entries easily.
 On the website, click <kbd>Edit</kbd> on an entry box.
 Afterwards, you are now on the drawing mode, editing the entry, in which you can follow the same instructions as [when creating a new entry](#new-atlas-entries).

-Upon submitting, please flair it as <kbd>Edit Entry</kbd> instead.
+Upon submitting, if you use Reddit, please flair it as <kbd>Edit Entry</kbd> instead.
+The method stays the same if you use GitHub.

-As an alternative, you can also submit an issue on GitHub using [this form](https://github.com/placeAtlas/atlas/issues/new?assignees=&labels=entry+update&template=edit-entry.yml).
+As an alternative, you can also submit an issue on GitHub using [this form](https://github.com/placeAtlas/atlas/issues/new?assignees=&labels=entry+update&template=edit-entry.yml) or report it on our Discord server.

 ### Manually

-Edits are also welcome on this repository through GitHub.
-You may use GitHub for bulk or large-scale changes, such as removing duplicates.
+Edits are also welcome on this repository using Git through GitHub.
+You may use Git or GitHub for bulk or large-scale changes, such as removing duplicates.

 `web/atlas.json` is where the Atlas data is located, in which you can edit on GitHub.
-Below is an example of an entry.
-The example has been expanded, but please save it in the way so each line is an entry which is minified.
+The next section includes an example of an entry.

-Upon creating a fork of this repository and pushing the changes, create a Pull Request against the `cleanup` branch.
+Upon creating a fork of this repository and pushing the changes, create a pull request towards the `cleanup` branch.
 A member will merge the pull request if it is adequate.

 To help find duplicates, [use the Overlap mode](https://place-atlas.stefanocoding.me?mode=overlap).

 ### Example

 Hereforth is an example of the structured data.
+The example has been expanded, but please save it in the way so each line is an entry which is minified.
+The `aformatter.py` script can help you with this.

 ```json5
 {